livingdocsIO/documentation/content/reference-docs/editor-extensions/removing-angular.md

 Until now you could have editor extension both in Vue and Angular.
 Starting from `release-2023-01` we have decided to deprecate the support to Angular extensions to focus on core and Vue components.

+Moving to core features will result in a better developer experience: less code on your side.
+Which also means: less bugs, less maintenance and easier updates.

 **The support to Angular plugins will be dropped from `release-2023-09`**

-Migrating from AngularJS to Vue can be a complex process, especially if you have a lot of downstream custom plugins.
+Migrating away from AngularJS can be a complex process, especially if you have a lot of downstream custom plugins.

 That's why we want to leave you enough time to make the transition, but it's important to discuss it together beforehand to overcome any blocking points.